A Personal Journey on Intinction

 The separation of body and blood in the sacrifice of Christ has symbolic significance for the total destruction and death of Jesus.
 Leviticus 17:10-14 discusses the symbolism of life being in blood and the connection to the sacrificial system.
 Jesus fulfills what these sacrifices represent in his death, which the Lord’s Supper signifies.
 The separation of body and blood in death, and the elements being separated in the covenantal signifiers of God’s redemption in that death, are not arbitrary, but purposefully represent the church’s receiving of life from the blood separated from the body of Christ (cf. John 19:34).
 This argument was made by both John Owen and Herman Bavinck.
 Intinction muddies that symbolism by reuniting body and blood in its administration.
 Some have argued that intinction captures the sense of Jesus’ body being bloodied in his death, but the symbolism of the sacrament should be derived from scripturally prescribed imagery, not creative alternatives.

 There are several historical reasons for banning intinction, some of which are summarized here by Terry Johnson.
-Intinction was first introduced relatively late in the church’s practice, with the earlirst possibility being in the 340s, when Julius I condemned it as inconsistent with gospel practices.
+Intinction was introduced relatively late in the church’s practice, with the earliest possibility being in the 340s, when Julius I condemned it as inconsistent with gospel practices.
 It was not present in the eastern church until the 7th century.
 In both east and west, it seems like the practice was to make the bread easier to swallow for either infants, the elderly, or the sick, not a general practice for the whole church.
 While the practice increased and continued in the east, the Council of Brage (675) used the same words as Julius to condemn the practice, a prohibition which was repeated by the Council of Claremont in 1090.
 By the 12th century intinction disappeared from the western church and was not reintroduced until the 19th century by the Tractarian movement in England as part of a compromise to get closer to the Roman Catholic practice of withholding the cup from the laity.
 So intinction does not have an historic pedigree of any value.
 My (non-Tractarian) Anglo-Catholic friends despise it for that reason: It seems traditional without being anything of the sort.

 The reasons I provided, along with pro-intinction objections and responses, can be found in greater detail in Walter Taylor’s irenic and forceful article ‘The Administration of Communion among Presbyterians’ and Lane Keister’s excellent paper on the history of practice along with a biblical and theological analysis.

 Now what?
 This is where I have struggled.
-I am of the conviction that intinction is invalid, but belong to a denomination where it is semi-frequently practiced.
+I am of the conviction that intinction is invalid, but belong to a denomination where it is sometimes practiced.
 And I’m not quite sure what to do.
 I had decided that I was not going to take the sacrament if it was administered via intinction since I did not believe that was biblically prescribed worship.
 But as I was recently visiting a Lutheran congregation, and it came time to receive the Supper, I realized as I was standing in front of the priest that it was being administered by intinction.
 I took the elements.
 My thinking then was that there is a different standard for the church and myself.
 For myself, I was guest, and not acting as an elder as I would be in my own denomination.
-For the church, the Lutheran tradition has a different approach to the validity of worship practices than the Reformed, so it is unrealistic to hold it to my Reformed standard, especially since I was guest there.
-The problem with this is that it shifted the burden of acceptability in worship to the people involved, not the divine ordination of worship.
+For the church, the Lutheran tradition has a different approach to the validity of worship practices than the Reformed, so it is unrealistic to hold it to my Reformed standard, especially since I was a guest there.
+The problem with this is that it shifted the burden of acceptability in worship to the consciences of the people involved, not the divine ordination of worship.

 WCF 20.2 says,